pyside/pyside2-setup/doc/typesystemvariables.rst

   Replaced by the Python wrapper variable (a PyObject) representing the instance bounded to the Python wrapper method which receives the custom code.

+.. _python_arguments:

+**%PYTHON_ARGUMENTS**

+  Replaced by the pointer to the Python tuple with Python objects converted from the C++ arguments received on the binding override of a virtual method.
+  This tuple is the same passed as arguments to the Python method overriding the C++ parent's one.

 .. _pythontypeobject: